 Criminal Defense Law Firm Atlanta, Georgia

 It is important for drivers to understand that they can potentially be charged and convicted of drunk driving even if their blood alcohol level is below the ordinary legal limit.
 It is fairly common knowledge that it is illegal to drive with a blood alcohol content level above 0.08.
 However, there are circumstances under which a driver can be charged with a DUI with a BAC under this common threshold.
-It’s therefore a good idea to speak with an Atlanta, GA criminal defense attorney from Andrew R. Lynch – Attorney at Law if you’ve been charged with a low BAC impaired driving offense.
+It’s therefore a good idea to speak with an Atlanta, GA criminal defense attorney from The Lynch Law Group – Attorney at Law if you’ve been charged with a low BAC impaired driving offense.
 You shouldn’t assume that you will be cleared of these charges simply because your BAC was below the common DUI legal limit at the time of your alleged offense.

 Blood Alcohol Content Level Limit